It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 - Make notes about decisions for your health care directives – a living will and power of attorney (aka advance health care directive), financial power of attorney, and your last will and testament.

 - Consider other common documents and parts of the estate planning process, such as a prenuptial agreement or a trust.

 - Investigate experienced estate planning attorneys in your area and DIY and digital estate plan resources such as Trust & Will, LegalZoom, Nolo, and Everplans.
-Be sure and check with your employee benefits department to see if you’re eligible for any discounts on legal services.
+Be sure and check with your employee benefits department to see if you’re eligible for any discounts legal advice or planning services.